PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/Healthy_People_2020/README.md

 Three files were generated based on data pulled from the HP2020 website:

 * **HP2020_objectives.csv**.
 Each row is a unique objective.
 Columns describe details about each objective, the baseline, and the target.
-An abbrevaited objective name column was created to make it easier to present in the Tableau dashboards.
+An abbreviated objective name column was created to make it easier to present in the Tableau dashboards.

 * **HP2020_data.csv**.
 Each row is a unique objective-year.
 For every year of data on a given objective, there is a separate row; objectives with multiple progress years tracked on the HP2020 website will appear on many rows in this file.

 * **HP2020_CI.csv**.
-A file of stricly the 95% confidence intervals for each estimate in the HP2020_data file, un-pivoted such that each row is a unique objective-year-CI_level.
+A file of strictly the 95% confidence intervals for each estimate in the HP2020_data file, un-pivoted such that each row is a unique objective-year-CI_level.
 This formatting allows Tableau to draw confidence interval bars on charts.

 ## Issues & decisions

-It's too soon yet to determine if any objectives are officially met, but the Tableau dashboards are set up to show status (met/not met/possibly met) based on the latest datat available.
+It's too soon yet to determine if any objectives are officially met, but the Tableau dashboards are set up to show status (met/not met/possibly met) based on the latest data available.
 An objective was considered 'not met' if the estimate has not surpassed the target boundary.
 An objective was considered 'possibly met' if the estimate crossed the target boundary but the 95% confidence interval did not.
-An objective was considered me if both the estimate and the 95% confidence interval crossed the target boundary.
+An objective was considered met if both the estimate and the 95% confidence interval crossed the target boundary.

 Some of the objectives do have more current progress information available than shown on the HP2020 website, but for now Positive Sum has decided not to supplement official HP2020 monitoring with unofficial progress data.
 If the community recommends doing this it could be a good next step, or we could wait until more official updates are made on the HP2020 website.